 - Continuation Patterns – These chart patterns suggest a continuation of the previous trend.
 For example, price channels and pennants both suggest that the price will continue moving in the same direction as the trend.

 - Reversal Patterns – These chart patterns suggest that a trend will reverse direction.
-For example, the head and shoulders pattern and double tops or bottoms suggest that the price may reverse its prior trend rather than continuing it.
+For example, the head and shoulders pattern, as well as double tops or bottoms, suggest that the price may reverse its prior trend rather than continue in the same direction.

 - Bilateral Patterns – These chart patterns don’t predict the direction of a move, but suggest that there will be an upcoming inflection point.
 For example, ascending triangles and symmetrical triangles suggest an upcoming move.

 Many traders combine chart patterns with other forms of technical analysis.
 For instance, harmonic chart patterns incorporate Fibonacci sequences to structure retracements and projections.
-Other traders look for specific patterns that occur over a long period of time, such as Elliott Waves, which can be used to predict a series of price movements over a long period of time.
+Other traders look for specific patterns that occur over a long period of time, such as Elliott Waves, which can be used to predict future price targets based on previous Elliot Wave lengths and their corresponding expectations.

 Chart patterns are highly subjective in nature, which makes it challenging to automatically identify them.
-TrendSpider automatically identifies and draws trend lines on a chart to help you identify chart patterns.
+TrendSpider has been able to automatically identify and draw trend lines on a chart for some time, and with the addition of our new ‘Automated Chart Pattern Recognition’ feature, our aim is to help traders more easily identify more complex chart patterns like the ones mentioned above.
 You can also create your own trend lines and add SMS or email alerts to them when a breakout occurs.
-That way, you can track many different charts without watching them every second.
+That way, you can track many different patterns that are currently setting up without watching them every second.

 Popular Chart Patterns

 Price channels are continuation patterns created with two parallel trend lines.
 The upper trend line indicates resistance and the lower trend line indicates support.
-If the trend line is sloping upward, it’s referred to as a bullish price channel, and if it’s sloping downward, it’s referred to as a bearish price channel.
+If the channel is sloping upward, it’s referred to as a bullish price channel, and if it’s sloping downward, it’s referred to as a bearish price channel.
+All channels can break in either direction, but often, ascending channels will ultimately resolve to the downside whereas descending channels will resolve to the upside.
+Horizontal price channels can resolve in either direction, depending on whether distribution or accumulation is occurring to create the channel.
 A breakout or breakdown from the upper or lower trend lines could indicate a reversal from the prior trend.

 Rising & Falling Wedges